AxtonS/connect_four/README.md

 The purpose of this project is to learn test driven development

 ## Structure
+This is my initial idea for how to structure this game, the final product will likely be different.

 Board class:
 -has board size
 -board will be stored in a hash table a-f and 1-7 holding 0-3 as state values